Rooster212/mac-dev-ansible-setup/README.md

 Some things I can't automate (boo)

 * `sudo` TouchID support in iTerm 2 - you need to set `Preferences` -> `Advanced` -> `Allow sessions to survive logging out` to `no`.
+* `dockutil` formula installed via Brew is currently broken (Python issues I think).
+I fixed this by installing a cask version that someone else has compiled.
+This fix is detailed here: https://github.com/kcrawford/dockutil/issues/127